Loanable Funds Model

 Supply of Loanable Funds

 Interest rates and the supply of loanable funds are directly related.
 In the liquidity preference model, John Maynard Keynes contends that people prefer holding cash and must be paid to give cash up.
 Higher interest rates entice people to invest more than lower interest rates because the opportunity cost of having money sit idle increases.
 Two large suppliers of loanable funds include banks, when they originate loans, and investors when they purchase interest-bearing assets such as bonds or certificates of deposit.
-For example, investors frequently switch some of their stock portfolio to bonds following an increase in interest rates.
+For example, investors frequently switch some of their stock portfolios to bonds following an increase in interest rates.
 A central bank can also directly influence the supply of money available for credit by increasing or decreasing the money supply.

 The graph below is a supply and demand graph, where four percent is the equilibrium real interest rate and $100 billion equals the loanable funds made available at four percent.
 (The implication is that there is only one market rate.
-Clearly this is false because there are literally thousands of interest rates.
+Clearly, this is false because there are literally thousands of interest rates.
 However, all rates tend to move in sync, so students should view this as an average real interest rate.)

 There is a surplus of money available to lend when the real interest rate exceeds the equilibrium rate.
 For example, assume the interest rate equals six percent.
 The total demand for loanable funds would drop to $80 billion.
 Why?
 Perhaps the higher borrowing cost discourages some businesses from proceeding with a project.
 Households may not qualify for a mortgage at a higher rate.
 But at ten percent, people would save more, thereby increasing the quantity of money available to lend.
 In our example, savers would be willing to provide $120 billion in loanable funds.
 Savers would either drop their acceptable return or hold onto cash.
 The graph below illustrates the surplus of available funds when the real interest rate equals six percent.